nus-cs2113-AY2122S2/ip/docs/README.md

 # User Guide
-Duke is a desktop app, that allows you to track all your tasks.
+Duke is a *desktop app for tracking tasks, optimized for use via a Command Line Interface* (CLI).
-As Duke is designed to be use in the Command Line (CLI), this application would benefit users who are able to type fast.
+As Duke is designed to be use in a CLI, this application would benefit users who are able to type fast.

 ---

 ## Quick Start
 1. Ensure you have Java 11 or above installed on your Computer
 2. Download the latest JAR file from GitHub.